ABOUT US

 • Parent Support Groups: ADO facilitate parent support groups where parents of children with dyslexia connect with one another, share experiences, and learn from each other.
 These support groups are held virtually or in-person, depending on the preferences of the parents.

 • Parent Education: ADO provide education and training for parents to better understand dyslexia and how to support their children.
-This includes information on dyslexia, its challenges on the child, and effective strategies for supporting children with dyslexia at home.
+This includes information on dyslexia and other learning differences, its challenges on the child, and effective strategies for supporting children with dyslexia at home.

 • Referral Services: ADO provide information and referral services for parents seeking diagnostic assessments or other specialized services for their children with dyslexia.
 This includes information on local service providers or recommendations for specialized schools or educational programs.